Semiott/TribeNet/README.md

 - Immunity Passport Token Sharing through Proof of Stake Consensus

 ## Workflow
-- Immunity Passport Data Collection from Chainlink Oracle Contracts that integrates Blockchain to the Big Data in the Physical World
+- Immunity Passport Data Collection from Chainlink Oracle Contracts through direct integration with the Physical World
-- Immunity Proof Construction in a Privacy Preserving Manner using Zero Knowledge Proofs based on the Data Collected by Immunity Oracles
+- Immunity Proof Construction in a Privacy Preserving Manner using ZKP based on the Data from Immunity Oracles
-- Immunity Proofs and Immunity Oracle Data is used to generate an ERC-20 Token and a Dynamic DAO for the Immunity Passport Governance
+- Immunity Proofs and Oracle Data to generate an ERC-20 Token and a Dynamic DAO for the Immunity Passport Governance
-- Decentralised Autonomous Organisation is Governed through the Immunity Proof and Oracles by applying the proof of authority consensus
+- Immunity Token DAO is Governed through the the proof of authority consensus
-- Token Distribution through the proof of stake consensus for the token holders to securely stake immuniity passport rewards and benefits
+- Immunity Token Distribution through the proof of stake consensus to securely stake rewards and benefits

 ## Integrations
 - Chainlink Integration with Trufflesuite : https://blog.chain.link/how-to-use-chainlink-with-truffle-2/